 Cushing’s Disease (also known as hyperadrenocorticism- Cushing’s is easier to pronounce, so stick with that word) results when the adrenal glands secrete an excess amount of cortisone.
 It is the most common endocrinopathy (hormone disease) encountered in older dogs.
 This disease is the exact opposite of another endocrine problem in dogs called Addison’s disease (hypoadrenocorticism).

 This detailed page will emphasize Cushing’s disease in dogs, with an explanation of how it differs from cats at the end.
-This is a complex disease that does not lend itself to a simple explanation or an easy diagnosis.
-You might want to go to the bathroom before attempting this page!
-Pace yourself on this page.
+This is a complex hormonal disease that does not lend itself to a simple explanation or an easy diagnosis.
+Some pets have the symptoms, yet the tests are negative.
+Other pets have positive test results, but minimal symptoms that do not warrant treatment.
+Pace yourself-you might want to go to the bathroom before attempting this page!

 We have a summary page on Cushing’s if the explanation on this page is too detailed for your needs.